theobscenezen/imageoptimizer/README.md

 Lossless image optimization.
 Process jpg/png/gif/svg images with binaries and parameters of your choice.

+Adds possibility to exclude paths from being optimized after upload.

 ## Features

 * Optimize images on upload or after processing (files in `fileadmin/_processed_/`)